 Disclosure: This is a sponsored post and contains affiliate links.
 All thoughts and opinions are my own.

 This week we celebrate a full year of calling Georgia home.
 Looking back, I can still remember our first month.
 I still cannot believe we made such a drastic jump as a family.
 To say so much has changed would be an understatement ha!
 It was already enough to relocate, but to add a baby, a pandemic, and homeschooling has been a whole new level.
-What a difference a year has made when we said yes to moving from home.
+What a difference a year has made when we said yes to our big faith move to Georgia.
 I’d love to share and reflect on how things have been for us.

 So if you didn’t know, we used to live in Virginia and planted quite a lot of roots there.
 My favorite piece of Virginia art is this print from Mapiful.
 Mike and I have both lived in Northern VA for most of our adolescence into adulthood – and much of our married/family story is there.